Jonathan India Player Props: Reds vs. Nationals

 Jonathan India At The Plate

-- India has an RBI in 28 of 84 games this year, with multiple RBI in 10 of them.
-He has also driven in three or more of his team's runs in four contests.
+- India has driven home a run in 28 games this year (32.9%), including more than one RBI in 11.8% of his games and producing three or more of his team's runs on four occasions..

+- He has scored a run in 48 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.